Research

 Don't miss the chance to showcase your work!

 Presenting research findings in a professional and academic setting provides an invaluable experience that will benefit students in and outside of the classroom long after graduation.
-The Spring Graduate Research Symposium will take place on Tuesday, April 25, 2023.
-The deadline to submit an abstract for inclusion in the Spring 2023 Symposium was April 1, 2023.
-If you missed the deadline but would still like to be included, please contact Sarah Albertson for assistance.
+The Spring Graduate Research Symposium will take place on Monday, April 22, 2024.
+To participate, please complete the submission form by April 1, 2024.
+Please contact Sarah Albertson with questions or concerns.

 UPDATED Poster/Presentation Guidelines